Aub-C/docker-crushftp/README.md

 # docker-crushftp

-A Docker container for [CrushFTP Server][crushftp], including dependencies like Java and the newer Java Cryptography Extension.
-This container will work in most any environment but is particularily designed for [unRAID][unraid].
+A Docker container for [CrushFTP Server][crushftp].
+This container installs dependencies, including Java and the newer Java Cryptography Extension.

 **Note:** This container does not directly include any of the aforementioned copyrighted products, rather, it downloads them from the servers of their